jito-foundation/jito-solana/svm/examples/json-rpc/README.md

 Solana RPC protocol for the purpose of simulating transaction execution without having to use the entire Solana Runtime.

-The exmample consists of two host applications
+The example consists of two host applications
 - json-rpc-server -- the RPC server that accepts incoming RPC requests and performs transaction simulation sending back the results,
 - json-rpc-client -- the RPC client program that sends transactions to